Harry Ricardo: World War II

 Ricardo's work on the sleeve valve affected the development of British aircraft engines in the thirties and during the war.
 He enhanced the Rolls-Royce Merlin engine in the Mosquito by giving it an oxygen enrichment system to improve its performance.

-Ricardo's work exerted influence globally.
-While his work guaranteed Britain a supply of fuels of ever-increasing power during the 1930s, it also helped Germany to develop synthetic high-octane aviation fuel, for example for the Focke-Wulf Fw 190 which inflicted heavy losses among the RAF's Supermarine Spitfires in 1942.
-Likewise, Ricardo's research on the detonation-inhibiting qualities of water injection was exploited by German engineers (MW 50) to provide their aero-engines with a high emergency power rating.

-During 1941–1945 Ricardo was a member of the War Cabinet engineering advisory committee.

 Ricardo also assisted in the design of the combustion chambers and fuel control system of Sir Frank Whittle's jet engine.

 Post war period

-In 1944 Ricardo was elected president of the Institution of Mechanical Engineers.
-In 1945 he and his wife moved from Shoreham-by-Sea to Graffham, also in West Sussex.
-In 1948 Ricardo was knighted in recognition for his work in the field of internal combustion engineering.

-In 1964 Ricardo retired from active work in Ricardo Consulting Engineers but kept in touch with various engineers within the company.

 In 1974, at the age of 89, Ricardo suffered a pelvic injury in a fall.
 He died six weeks later, on 18 May.

 On 16 June 2005 a blue plaque was placed outside the house where Ricardo was born in Bedford Square, London.
 On 1 July 2010, the Institution of Mechanical Engineers bestowed an Engineering Heritage Award on Sir Harry Ricardo in recognition of his life and work as one of the foremost engineers of the twentieth century.
 The first internal combustion engine which Harry Ricardo designed and built as a schoolboy currently displays this Engineering Heritage plaque in the Ricardo plc company exhibition area.

-Ricardo plc
+Ricardo PLC

-In 1915, Ricardo formed Engine Patents Ltd, the company which is today known as Ricardo plc.
+In 1915, Ricardo formed Engine Patents Ltd, the company which is today known as Ricardo PLC.
 In this year he was contacted by the Royal Naval Air Service to help with the design of a device to manoeuvre battle tanks into position aboard railway wagons.
 Around 8000 engines were produced to power the tanks, making this engine the UK's first mass-produced internal combustion engine.
-Many more of these engines found applications powering generators in workshops, hospitals and camps.
+Many more of these engines found further applications powering generators in workshops, hospitals and camps.
 The success of this venture yielded £30,000 in royalties and led to Ricardo being able to buy the land and set up the company on its present site in 1919.